zubinchopra/portaldocs/portal-sdk/templates/portalfx-editscopeless-forms.md

 <!-- TODO: Determine whether controls outside of "Fx/Controls" should be included in the table.  -->

 The folloiwng is a list of all the new controls that are available in "Fx/Controls", in addition to  a list of documents that discuss the control in more detail.
-For samples and experiences that are associated with editscope-less form controls, see [portalfx-extensions-samples-overview.md](portalfx-extensions-samples-overview.md).
+For samples and experiences that are associated with form controls that do not use `EditScopes`, see [top-extensions-samples.md](top-extensions-samples.md).

 | Control                 | Document                                                                             |
 | ----------------------- | ------------------------------------------------------------------------------------ |